TheThingsNetwork/docs/_content/devices/uno/quick-start.md

 🎉 Your device is now activated and connected to The Things Network!

 ## Message the application
 Let's say hello!
-Most Arduino boards have an on-board LED and the constant [`LED_BUILTIN`](https://www.arduino.cc/en/Reference/Constants) (scroll all the way down) will tell us to which pin it is connected.
+Most Arduino boards have an on-board LED and the constant [`LED_BUILTIN`](https://www.arduino.cc/en/Reference/Constants) (scroll all the way down) will tell us which pin it is connected to.
 We are going send a message to tell us if it's on or not.
 Exciting! 💡

 1. In the Arduino IDE, go back to your sketch and replace the `loop()` function with: